OpenConext/Stepup-Deploy/README.md

 - Creating database schema's for the applications
 - Writing the configuration to the database

 The databases schemas and users for the Stepup components were created by the db role in [Step 2](#site), but were not further initialised.
-In [Step 3](#deploy) each component added one or more scripts to the /root/ directory on the machines(s) where it was deployed.
+In [Step 3](#deploy) each component added one or more scripts to the /root/ directory on the machine(s) where it was deployed.

 To perform the post installation configuration you must execute each of these scripts once.
 Because some scripts are order dependent they are numbered in the order they should be executed.
 If two scrips have the same number, their order is not important.
 All the scripts except "06-middleware-bootstrap-sraa-users.sh" are idempotent, meaning they can be called multiple times without ill effect.